Gray brocket: Name

 The scientific name of the gray brocket deer comes from Félix de Azara's gouazoubira.
 Azara was the first to provide a quality description of the small deer in the Americas, and he referred to the red brocket as gouazoupita, while he referred to the gray brocket as gouazoubira, which has been maintained in the current species name, Mazama gouazoubira.
 Though sometimes it is seen as Mazama gouazoupira, this is incorrect, perhaps mistakenly replacing a "b" with a "p" from Azara's name for the red brocket, Gouazoupita.

+However recent genomic studies have found this species to not be related to the other brocket deer species, and in 2023 it has since been allocated to the genus Subulo.

 Physical description

 The coat of a gray brocket can range from gray-brown to dark brown.
 Lighter, browner coats are seen in those that live in grasslands, whereas grayer, darker colors are more prevalent in forest regions.
 Significant variation can be seen between individuals of the same population, as well.
 Their tails are white on the bottom, and on their flanks the hair is of a lighter color than that of the rest of the body.
 The body length of a gray brocket deer can range from 85 to 105 cm and the weight from 11 to 25 kg.

 In addition to the obvious differences in color, the gray brocket is generally smaller than the red brocket.
 Separation of the gray brocket and the Amazonian brown brocket using external features is far harder, but the former has a more orange rump, bigger, more rounded ears, wider auditory bullae, and smaller eyes.